-39. The NZEA Act requires that the Board establish a Stakeholder Panel.20 The Panel's function is to, at the direction of the Board, give non-binding advice to the Board.
+39. The NZEA Act requires that the Board establish a Stakeholder Panel.
+The Panel's function is to, at the direction of the Board, give non-binding advice to the Board.

-17As at 12 December 2024, the date this Charter was approved, the responsible Minister is the Prime Minister.
+&lt;sup>17As at 12 December 2024, the date this Charter was approved, the responsible Minister is the Prime Minister.
 The Prime Minister has asked Assistant Minister Ayres to lead day to day Ministerial oversight of the Authority on his behalf.
+Section 20 of the NZEA Act.

-19 Section 72 NZEA Act.
+&lt;sup>19 Section 72 NZEA Act.